Srhurdirsati/Wavu-/README.md

 | MOUNT    |   4 | M3 Mount Holes                          | For mechanical mounting of PCB                   | —                         |

 COMPLETE PCBA = $89 With Shipping Included

-I Needed $92 In Total To Afford The Pico And Cable As I Don't Have It
+Although ,I Needed $92 In Total To Afford The Pico And Cable As I Don't Have It

 ## JLCPCB